StephenClarkApps/iOS-Interview-Questions/README.md

 - Download the image asynchronously on a background thread so as not to block the UI so the user can keep scrolling
 - When the image has downloaded for a cell, check if that cell is still in the view or whether it has been re-used by another piece of data.
 If the cell has been re-used, then the image should be discarded.
 Otherwise, it should be switched back to the main thread to change the image on the cell. ([source](https://www.codementor.io/mattgoldspink/ios-interview-tips-questions-answers-objective-c-du1088nfb))

 #### What is a protocol?
 How do you define your own protocol?

 A protocol defines a list of required and optional methods for a class that adopts the protocol to implement.
-Any class is allowed to implement a protocol so that other classes can send message to it based on the protocol methods without knowing the type of class.
+For a class bound protocol, any class is allowed to implement the protocol so that other classes can send message to it based on the protocol methods without knowing the exact type of class.

+A protocol defines a blueprint of methods, properties, and other requirements that suit a particular task or piece of functionality” They can give also give nominal types polymorphic behavior.

 An example of how a protocol is defined:

 <details open>
 <summary>Objective-C</summary>

 ```objective-c
 @protocol MyCustomDataSource
 - (NSUInteger)numberOfRecords;